-It doesn't matter if youve travelled alone a thousand times or youre researching your first solo getaway, the following tips are vital for having a hassle free holiday.
+It doesn't matter if you've travelled alone a thousand times or you're researching your first solo getaway, these tips are vital for having a hassle-free holiday.

-If youre going it alone, you have to be especially careful to ensure your safety.
-Make sure to select destinations and routes that are considered safe for travel (you can find out more on the government website), and above all make sure that someone knows where you are at all times.
-This can be family or friends, but its also worth having the number of the local embassy at hand should you need more immediate help.
+If you're going it alone, you have to be especially careful to ensure your safety.
+Make sure you select destinations and routes that are considered safe for travel (find out more on the government website), and above all make sure that someone knows where you are at all times – this could be family or friends.
+It's also worth having the number of the local embassy to hand in case you need more immediate help.

-In our experience, most destinations will cater for English speakers, particularly larger cities.
-However, if youre planning on venturing down the proverbial road less travelled, its sensible to have a basic grasp of the lingo.
-Besides, regardless of if youre in the capital or the middle of nowhere, locals will appreciate the effort.
+In our experience, most destinations will cater for English speakers, particularly in larger cities.
+But, if you're planning on venturing down the proverbial road less travelled, it's sensible to have a basic grasp of the lingo.
+Besides, whether you're in the capital or the middle of nowhere, locals will appreciate the effort.

-Apps such as Duolingo offer free tutorials to get you started on most of the worlds major languages, meaning youll be able to say hello, thank you and one beer, please in no time!
-Take the time to download the Google Translate app too, which has a nifty camera feature thatll translate text in real time with surprising accuracy.
-Essential for reading menus and navigating road signs.
+Apps like Duolingo offer free tutorials to get you started on most of the world's major languages, meaning you'll be able to say 'hello', 'thank you' and 'one beer, please' in no time!
+Take the time to download the Google Translate app too, which has a nifty camera feature that'll translate text in real time with surprising accuracy.
+It's essential for reading menus and navigating road signs.

 Join a tour